|Previous College:||Suez Canal University (Egypt)|

-Last season, Ibrahim helped the Crimson continued on the road to success earning the program’s highest and second-ever national ranking on Feb.
+In 2013, Ibrahim and the Crimson continued on the road to success earning a national ranking on Feb.
 25 at No. 14 in the AVCA Poll.
-Harvard finished second at the EIVA postseason tournament and posted its third 18-win season that included the first program defeat of EIVA leader Penn State, 3-0, Feb.
+Harvard finished second at the EIVA postseason tournament and posted its third 18-win season that included the program's first defeat of EIVA leader Penn State, 3-0, Feb.
 15 and second victory over a ranked opponent under Baise.

-As a result of the team's success in 2013, four Crimson earned All-EIVA accolades, the most since the 1993 squad, including sophmore DJ White (first team), classmate Caleb Zimmick (second team), senior Rob Lothman (second team) and junior Kyle Rehkemper (second team).
-Lothman capped off his campaign in Cambridge as Harvard's all-time leader in assists (3,094) while White and Zimmick sit among the program's top 10 in five different statistical categories as sophomores.
+As a result of the team's success in 2013, four Crimson earned All-EIVA accolades, the most since the 1993 squad, including White (first team), classmate Caleb Zimmick (second team), senior Rob Lothman (second team) and junior Kyle Rehkemper (second team).
+Lothman capped off his campaign in Cambridge as Harvard's all-time leader in assists (3,094), while White and Zimmick moved among the program's top 10 in five different statistical categories as sophomores.

 Ibrahim has 13 years of professional volleyball experience with the National Volleyball League of Egypt.
 From 2001-06, he played for the Sharkia Egyptian National League Team in Cairo, where the team qualified for Divison A every year.
 Prior to that, Ibrahim played for the Semoha National League team in Alexandria for four years.